genome/docker-cle-aml-trio-reports/README.md

 # docker-cle-aml-trio-reports
-Repo for several report scripts used for cle aml trio cwl
+Repo for several report scripts used for cle aml trio cwl pipeline